 Midazolam is contraindicated in patients with a known hypersensitivity to the drug or allergies to cherries or formulation excipients.
 Benzodiazepines are contraindicated in patients with acute narrow-angle glaucoma.
 Benzodiazepines may be used in patients with open-angle glaucoma only if they are receiving appropriate therapy.
 Measurements of intraocular pressure in patients without eye disease show a moderate lowering following induction of general anesthesia with injectable midazolam; patients with glaucoma have not been studied.

-Prior to the administration of midazolam hydrochloride syrup in any dose, the immediate availability of oxygen, resuscitative drugs, age- and size-appropriate equipment for bag/valve/mask ventilation and intubation, and skilled personnel for the maintenance of a patent airway and support of ventilation should be ensured.
-Midazolam hydrochloride syrup must never be used without individualization of dosage, particularly when used with other medications capable of producing central nervous system depression.
+Prior to the administration of midazolam in any dose, the immediate availability of oxygen, resuscitative drugs, age- and size-appropriate equipment for bag/valve/mask ventilation and intubation, and skilled personnel for the maintenance of a patent airway and support of ventilation should be ensured.
+Midazolam HCl syrup must never be used without individualization of dosage, particularly when used with other medications capable of producing central nervous system depression.

-Midazolam hydrochloride syrup should be used only in hospital or ambulatory care settings, including physicians’ and dentists’ offices, that are equipped to provide continuous monitoring of respiratory and cardiac function.
-Midazolam hydrochloride syrup must only be administered to patients if they will be monitored by direct visual observation by a health care professional.
-If midazolam hydrochloride syrup will be administered in combination with other anesthetic drugs or drugs which depress the central nervous system, patients must be monitored by persons specifically trained in the use of these drugs and, in particular, in the management of respiratory effects of these drugs, including respiratory and cardiac resuscitation of patients in the age group being treated.
+Midazolam HCl syrup should be used only in hospital or ambulatory care settings, including physicians' and dentists' offices, that are equipped to provide continuous monitoring of respiratory and cardiac function.
+Midazolam HCl syrup must only be administered to patients if they will be monitored by direct visual observation by a health care professional.
+If midazolam HCl syrup will be administered in combination with other anesthetic drugs or drugs which depress the central nervous system, patients must be monitored by persons specifically trained in the use of these drugs and, in particular, in the management of respiratory effects of these drugs, including respiratory and cardiac resuscitation of patients in the age group being treated.

 For deeply sedated patients, a dedicated individual whose sole responsibility is to observe the patient, other than the practitioner performing the procedure, should monitor the patient throughout the procedure.